 Boka Chaul derived from the parboiled grain after milling is soaked in cold or lukewarm water for 15 – 30 minutes and swells up approximately 2 times after soaking in cold water and up to 2 – 3 times in lukewarm water.
 The common practice is to soak it in water at ambient temperature for 4 – 5 hours.
 It is commonly used to prepare traditional Assamese dishes called Jalpaan that are taken as breakfast or snack.
 The soaked rice is served with curd or milk and sugar or banana or jaggery.

 Sweet dishes are prepared by mixing it with ripe banana and molasses.
 It is also mixed with boiled vegetables or hot chillies.
 It is served as a light refreshment during marriages or religious ceremonies with curd and sugar.
-Sira (beaten rice), Sandah guri (fried flour) and akhoi (fried corn) are prepared from it.
-A traditional dish, Mukh Roshak is prepared by mixing Boka Chaul with germinated moong dal, chopped and fried carrot, chopped chillies, a pinch of salt and garnished with lemon juice of Kaji Nemu.
+Sira (beaten rice), sandah guri (fried flour) and akhoi (fried corn) are prepared from it.
+A traditional dish, mukh rochak is prepared by mixing Boka Chaul with germinated moong dal, chopped and fried carrot, chopped chillies, a pinch of salt and garnished with lemon juice of Kaji Nemu.

 As Boka Chaul does not require any fuel for preparation, it is the ideal nutritious food recommended for military regiments.
-This food is said to cool the stomach and is partaken by farmers during the peak summer.
+This food is said to cool the stomach and is consumed by farmers during the peak summer.
 This is suggested for pregnant women for its high nutritional value.
-The unique softness of this short grain rice is because of the low percentage of amylose (8 – 12% as compared to 20 – 25% in most rice varieties).
+The unique softness of this short grain rice is because of the low percentage of amylose (8 – 12 percent as compared to 20 – 25 percent in most rice varieties).
 This makes Boka Chaul easily digestible, fluffy and light.
 The water absorption capacity and fibre content are also much higher than other parboiled rice varieties.

 Written by Lakshmi Subramanian